holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/09_markov_chains/lesson_plan_day_2.md

 ## Essential Questions

-- What is a Markov chain?
+- What is a Markov model?
-- How can we represent a Markov chain?
+- How can we represent a Markov model?
-- How can we use Markov chains to create a simple ChatBot?
+- How can we use Markov models to create a simple ChatBot?

 ## Lesson Plan